jeffs/nushell.github.io/book/navigating_structured_data.md

 ### Assigning a `default` for missing or `null` data

-The [`default` command](/commands/docs/default.html) can be used to apply a default value to missing or null column result.
+The [`default` command](/commands/docs/default.html) can be used to apply a default value to missing or null column results.

 ```nu
 let missing_value = [{a:1 b:2} {b:1}]